 This test is done to:

 The thyroid appears the correct size, shape, and in the proper location.
-It appears an even gray color on the computer image.
+It appears an even gray color on the computer image without darker or lighter areas.

 A thyroid that is enlarged or pushed off to one side could be a sign of a tumor.

-Nodules will absorb more or less iodine and will look darker or lighter on the scan (usually lighter if there is a tumor).
+Nodules absorb more or less iodine and will look darker or lighter on the scan (usually lighter if there is a tumor).
 If part of the thyroid appears lighter, it could be a thyroid problem.
+Nodules that are darker can be overactive and may be the cause of an overactive thyroid.

 The computer will also show the percentage of iodine that has collected in your thyroid gland.
-If your gland collects too much or too little of the radiotracer, this can be due to an underactive or overactive thyroid gland.
+If your gland collects too much iodine, it may be due to an overactive thyroid.
+If your gland collects too little iodine, it may be due to an underactive thyroid.

 All radiation has possible side effects.
 There is a very small amount of radiation in the tracer swallowed during this test.
-Women who are nursing or pregnant should discuss the risks to the fetus or infant with their health care providers before taking this test.
+Women who are nursing or pregnant should not have this test with radioactive iodine, but can sometimes have a test with different tracers.

-The health care provider will usually consider the concerns regarding radiation side effects when the test is ordered, but the benefits of taking the test usually outweigh the risks.
+The health care provider will usually consider the concerns regarding radiation side effects when the test is ordered.
+But the benefits of the test usually outweigh the extremely small risks in non-pregnant patients.

 Scan - thyroid; Radioactive iodine uptake and scan test - thyroid; Nuclear scan - thyroid

-Schlumberger M-J, Filetti S, Hay ID.
-Nontoxic diffuse and nodular goiter and thyroid neoplasia.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
+Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, et al., eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 14.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 11.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.